-Submit your complaint in writing to the Head of Student Experience using the Formal Complaint Form which is attached below.
+Submit your complaint in writing to the Head of Student Experience using the Formal Complaint Form.
 Receipt of your Formal Complaint Form will be acknowledged within 7 days.

-Your complaint will be investigated by the Head of Student Experience and you will receive a written reply to your complaint within four working weeks.
+Your complaint will be investigated by the Head of Student Experience, and you will receive a written reply to your complaint within four working weeks.
 If your Formal Complaint concerns the Head of Student Experience, then the Registrar & Senior Vice-President Academic will oversee the investigation.